Code-Institute-Submissions/whos-that-pokemon/README.md

 - Github - Used for remote storage of my project.
 - Git - Used for version control.
 ---

+## Credits

+### Content
+All text in the project was written by myself, apart from the generated names of the Pokémon which came from the API.

+### Media

+- The main logo and favicon was created by me using Photoshop.
+The font used for the logo and the favicon was obtained from [Dafont](https://www.dafont.com/pokemon.font?text=Who%27s+That+Pok%E9mon%3F)
+- API source data from the [Pokémon API](https://pokeapi.co/)

+### Code

+- The design for the buttons was inspired by the following [Code Pen](https://codepen.io/tiffachoo/pen/aKKZrB) by Tiffany Choong

+### Acknowledgements

+Many thanks to:
+- Code Institute Tutor Anna for opening my eyes to the wonderful debugger tool in DevTools
+- Code Institute Tutor Samantha for helping me narrow down where a particular issue was in one of my functions

+---

 For educational purposes only.